corning-incorporated/citam/docs/tutorial.rst

 in which agents can move in a realistic fashion.

 Agents can be employees, visitors or any other users of your facility.
-To determine how, when and where they move around in the facility, CITAM attemps to automatically create a schedule and associated itinerary for them using scheduling and meeting policies that you can provide.
+To determine how, when and where they move around in the facility, CITAM attempts to automatically create a schedule and associated itinerary for them using scheduling and meeting policies that you can provide.
 We will come back to those later in this tutorial.
 Let's start by adding a facility.